Important: As an Amazon Associate and an associate to other companies I earn a small commission from qualifying purchases.

 - Oxbow Simple Rewards: These are healthy hay-based snacks with some sweet fruit or vegetable flavoring.
 My rabbits like the bell pepper flavor best, but try different kinds to see what your bunnies prefer.

 - Rabbit Exercise Pen: I always recommend getting a rabbit exercise pen to use as their enclosure.
 These are convenient to set up and easy to clean too!
-You can find ex-pens with a door for convenient entry, or without if you want to get something a little cheaper.
 I recommend making sure the fence is at least 30in high (size medium and up) to make sure your rabbit can’t hop over it.

 - Rabbit carrier: The size carrier you get for your rabbit will vary depending on the size of your rabbit.
 I have this carrier for my rabbit who is about 6 pounds, but if you have a rabbit who weighs in at 8 or more pounds, I recommend getting a size bigger.

 Small Pet Select is my go-to for rabbit toys.
 They have different kinds of natural hay-based toys that my rabbits actually like to play with.
 You’ll want to get your rabbit a variety of toys so you can figure out what they like best.